 The circuit diagram of the receiver section is shown in Fig. 2.
-It is built around 433MHz RF receiver module (RX1), decoder HT12D (IC3), 4- to 16-line decoder 74HC154 (IC4) and a few other components.
-Here, 74HC154 is used to decode each BCD code into corresponding output (AP1 through AP16).
+It is built around a 433MHz RF receiver module (RX1), decoder HT12D (IC3), 4- to 16-line decoder 74HC154 (IC4), and a few other components.
+Here, 74HC154 is used to decode each BCD code into the corresponding output (AP1 through AP16).

 LEDs connected in these circuits have a particular purpose, as shown in the table.

-An actual-size PCB layout of the transmitter circuit is shown in Fig. 4 and its components layout in Fig. 5.
+An actual-size PCB layout of the transmitter circuit is shown in Fig. 4 and the layout of its components is in Fig. 5.
 Assemble the circuit on the designed PCB.
-Also connect TX1 to the PCB.
+Also, connect TX1 to the PCB.

-An actual-size PCB layout of the receiver circuit is shown in Fig. 6 and its components layout in Fig. 7.
+An actual-size PCB layout of the receiver circuit is shown in Fig. 6 and the layout of its components is in Fig. 7.
 Assemble the circuit on the designed PCB.
-Also connect RX1 to the PCB.
+Also, connect RX1 to the PCB.

-An actual-size PCB layout of the bistable circuit is shown in Fig. 8 and its components layout in Fig. 9.
+An actual-size PCB layout of the bistable circuit is shown in Fig. 8 and the layout of its components is in Fig. 9.
 Assemble the circuit on the designed PCB.
 You can assemble 16 bistable units with the same circuit depending on your requirement for the number of appliances you would like to control.

 Download PCB and Component Layout PDFs: click here

 After assembling all three units, connect the receiver unit with the bistable unit using an external connector.
 Connect these to each output of IC4.
-Also connect the keypad across CON1 on transmitter side – one antenna each on TX1 and RX1.
+Also, connect the keypad across CON1 on the transmitter side – one antenna each on TX1 and RX1.
 Connect 230V AC, 50Hz across CON5, and load/appliance across CON4.
 Now, the circuit is ready to use.